VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 the high precedence `webapp_ctx` but can be effectively overridden by defining `_webapp_ctx` in a yaml file.

+### Backups

+By default Conifer creates a backup of changed files.
+The backup file name includes timestamp information and end with a tilde, e.g.
+`model-config.xml.4904.2017-09-14@10:34:10~`.

+This can be disabled in the site vars yaml file by setting

+    conifer_backup: no

 ### Secrets

 Do not commit secrets to source control.
 Use lookups from local system